jsorah/joshuasorah-site/content/posts/crc-gitlab-runner.md

   - Your preferred text editor

 ## CRC Installed and Configured
 Of all the pre-req steps, this is probably the more involved of them.
 But don't fret!
 This is _fairly_ straightforward.
-We just need to download CodeReady Containers and follow the instructions.
-[Install OpenShift on your laptop](https://developers.redhat.com/products/codeready-containers/overview)
+We just need to download OpenShift Local and follow the instructions.
+[Install OpenShift on your laptop](https://developers.redhat.com/products/openshift-local/overview)

 The installation is some what heavy, as it will leverage VMs to spin up an OpenShift cluster and stack all the components on your machine.
 The images are pretty large when unpacked, so make sure you have plenty of disk space allocated.